 They are very adaptable to their environments and lives in grasslands, forests, farmlands, and deserts.
 The white-tailed deer can be found all over the state of Massachusetts.

-They are found in flat, open pieces of land (like low-elevation forests, and grasslands) in the northern part of North America.
+They are found in flat, open pieces of land (like low-elevation forests and grasslands) in the northern parts.
 The woodchuck can be found in all counties in the state of Massachusetts except Dukes and Nantucket county.

 Woodland Jumping Mouse